statamic/docs/content/collections/extending-docs/control-panel.md

 ## Adding assets to your build process

-Rather than writing flat CSS and JS files directly into the `public` directory, you can (and should) set up source files that output there instead.
+Rather than writing flat CSS and JS files directly into the `public` directory, you can (and should) set up source files to output there instead.

 Add the following to your `webpack.mix.js`, adjusting the location of your source files as necessary: